brunocodutra/metal/doc/manual.md

-Finaly, headers within `detail/` are undocumented and should be expected to undergo breaking changes without prior notice, so directly depending on these headers or, likewise anything within `namespace metal::detail`, is strongly discouraged.
+Finaly, headers within `detail/` are undocumented and should be expected to undergo breaking changes without prior notice, so directly depending on these headers or,likewise, anything within `namespace metal::detail`, is strongly discouraged.